$54.37-$67.36 hourly / $9,423.64-$11,674.24 monthly / $113,083.68-$140,090.88 annual

 Query and reporting tools

-New developments in computer concepts, methodology, and technology
+New trends and developments in computer concepts, methodology, and technology

 Characteristics of systems software